-I refer to my photographical style as abstract industrial.
-I photograph
+I refer to my photographical styles as abstract industrial and urban

-distressed painted or rusted surfaces and generate a composition.
+distressed painted or rusted surfaces or various machineries and

 These areas may be as small as a couple of square centimeters or as